MicrosoftDocs/dynamics365-guidance/guidance/business-processes/record-to-report-overview.md

 The *record to report* end-to-end process is broken down into the following business process areas:

-- Define the ledger and currency policies
+- Define financial structure and organizational accounting policies

 - Manage budgets